Do you need a graduate degree to compete right now? Probably not

 Taylor says the nature of remote learning during the pandemic erased some of the bias around online programs, but employer preference is still skewed toward degrees from elite colleges.

-“I think we have to be honest with ourselves: There’s always an elitism that plays itself into the hiring process,” says Taylor.
+“I think we have to be honest with ourselves: There’s always an elitism that plays itself into the hiring process,” Taylor said.

 For graduate students, attending a highly selective university might help them make professional connections to more easily get a job.
 And grad programs are “cash cows” for universities, says Hershbein.
 Universities count on the prestige of their undergraduate degrees to attract graduate students into expensive programs.